jrasmusson/ios-professional-course/Password-Reset/5-Inline-Interactions/README.md

 }
 ```

 Being the delegate for the text field means implementating the `UITextFieldDelegate` protocol.
-We don't actually have to do anything.
-Yet.
+We don't actually have to do anything to implement this protocol.
+Other than implement the interface.

 Next let's capture the text as the user types by registering a target action on the text field itself.